 - Small bowel obstruction in a patient with a virgin abdomen

-- A cause that requires surgical correction (e.g. a strangulated hernia or obstructing tumour)
+- A cause that requires surgical correction (such as a strangulated hernia or obstructing tumour)

 - If patients fail to improve with conservative measures (typically after ≥48 hours)

-The nature of surgical management will depend on the underlying cause but generally involves a laparotomy.
+The nature of surgical management will depend on the underlying cause but generally will warrant a laparotomy.
 If resection of bowel is required, the re-joining of obstructed bowel is often not possible and a stoma may be necessary.

 The complications of bowel obstruction include: